Coronary artery disease (CAD)

 If your doctor prescribes statins, some common side effects that you may have include: Muscle or joint pain

-Serious possible side effects include: Memory loss and confusionIncreased blood sugar levelsLiver damage—Taking statins can lead to changes in liver enzymes and occasionally liver damage.Muscle pain or weakness—Some people who take statins develop muscle damage.
+Serious possible side effects are rare, but may include: Memory loss and confusionIncreased blood sugar levels, may increase risk of diabetesLiver damage—Taking statins can lead to changes in liver enzymes and occasionally liver damage.Muscle pain or weakness—Some people who take statins develop muscle damage.
 With severe cases, your body may release the protein myoglobin, which can damage the kidneys.Cancer—There have been numerous scientific studies about the use of statins and the risk of cancer, but the evidence is conflicting.

-If you have cholesterol problems, have coronary artery disease, or are at risk for coronary artery disease, your doctor may recommend that you take statins.
-Be sure to discuss your medical history and any concerns that you may have about taking this kind of medicine.
-Keep in mind, too, that a healthier lifestyle depends on more than just taking statins.
+If you have cholesterol problems, have coronary artery disease, or are at risk for coronary artery disease, your doctor will weight the benefits and risk of taking medications like statins.
+Be sure to discuss your medical history and any concerns that you may have about taking this kind of medication.
+Keep in mind, too, that a healthy cardiovascular system depends on more than just taking statins.
 Your doctor will most likely recommend that you make lifestyle changes that include eating a healthier diet and exercising more.

 Baigent C, Keech A, Kearney PM, et al. Cholesterol Treatment Trialists' (CTT) Collaborators.
 Efficacy and safety of cholesterol-lowering treatment: prospective meta-analysis of data from 90,056 participants in 14 randomised trials of statins.